v-srirama/GreenviewCOMP/README.md

 # GreenviewCOMP
 GreenviewCOMP is a MATLAB based GUI developed to quantify street level greenery for Google Street View restricted countries.
 Try GreenviewCOMP using the sample image and .exe in the repository.

-*Dependencies will be installed if your device does not have MATLAB installed*
+*Dependencies will be installed if your device does not have MATLAB*